oldfatcrab/PSYCH101/README.md

 - Do you think of development as being in stages in which one thing must happen before the next, or do you think of development as being continuous?

-- Schema
+- **Schema**
     - a way to think about the world, to understand the world
     - Piaget argued that in each of the stages, there is one type of way of thinking about the world that is the dominate schema; the way to think about the world at that point in time

 - When you have schemas, two different processes can happen:
     1. Assimilation
-        - happens within a stage, which means that you add more information to your schema
+        - happens within a stage, which means that you **add more information to your schema**
         - you assimilate information to your schema, the way you think about the world
     2. Accomodation
-        - the schema is changed when new information comes in, you change the way you think about the world
+        - **the schema is changed when new information comes in**, you change the way you think about the world

 - Example of Schemas - The Classroom
     - At the beginning, you come to classroom, start to study and take notes, that becomes the impression of the classroom, and this is assimilation
-    - Some time later, you get into the same room again, but in the room it starts plays, then it become a theatre and your mind will change too, this is accomodation (to the new experience)
+    - Sometime later, you get into the same room again, but in the room it starts plays, then it becomes a theatre and your mind will change too, this is accommodation (to the new experience)

 ### <a name="5c2"></a>Piaget's Stages of Cognitive Development